garbagetown/guideline/source_en/Overview/FrameworkStack.rst

       - Provide interceptor class of AOP for logging the exception that occurred in domain layer.
     * - :doc:`../ArchitectureInDetail/SystemDate`
       - System Date Time Factory
-      - Provide classes for acquiring the system date time.
+      - Provide classes for retrieving the system date time.
     * - :doc:`../ArchitectureInDetail/Codelist`
       - CodeList
       - Provide classes for generating CodeList.